My current projects and published works are collected below. Take a look, and I’d love to hear your thoughts and feedback!

 If her mother ever caught her sneaking out of her room to explore the city, Mira would be in trouble.
 To be honest, she shouldn’t even be stealing Mother’s parts for clockwork–but there isn’t much else you can do to entertain yourself when you’re house-bound and sick.
 That is–until the menacing Dr. Merritt suggests that he might have Mira’s cure.

-Forthcoming from Ember, a Journal of Luminous Things
+A forthcoming short story in Ember, a Journal of Luminous Things

 An artistic heritage project documenting the relationship between culture and the natural world, Stejjer Imfewħa collects the stories of migrants and natives living on the island of Malta.
 Part found memoir, part herbal, the memories and knowledge shared in the book were collected from four interactive workshops over the course of nine months in 2015.

 The project was commissioned by the Integra foundation in conjunction with Friends of the Earth Malta, and audio versions of the stories were shared through an exhibition (“Herbarium“) at the Inquisitor’s palace in May of 2016.

 Published in Riddled With Arrows, Issue 1.1